Making a Report

 Make a Report

-The Salem State Care and Concern team reviews and responds to incidents or concerning student behavior.
-This can include agitated behavior, references to violence or self-harm, or significant emotional distress.
+The Salem State Student Wellness CARE team reviews and responds to care and concern reports.
+This can include students who exhibit agitated behavior, references to violence or self-harm, or significant emotional distress.
+It can also include students who need referrals to resources and are facing challenges that impact their wellbeing and student success.

-Faculty and staff can report academic or day-to-day student concerns to retention services through Mapworks.
-Observations for Mapworks include concerns include academic concerns (class attendance, academic performance, skill gaps); personal issues (living environment, social connections, homesickness) and financial issues.
+Faculty and staff can report academic or day-to-day student concerns to retention services through Navigate.
+Observations for Navigate include concerns include academic concerns (class attendance, academic performance, skill gaps); personal issues (living environment, social connections, homesickness) and financial issues.

-Make a Mapworks referral (faculty/staff login required).
+Make a referral in Navigate (faculty/staff login required).
 You will receive a notification that your referral was received and addressed.

 Salem State strives to both increase the diversity within our campus community and to create a welcoming environment for all members.
-We will not tolerate acts of bias or hate.
+We unequivocally denounce acts of bias or hate and pledge to respond in ways that reinforce our values, prioritize education and pursue personal accountability.
 The university defines a bias incident as any act, conduct or communication that reasonably is understood to demean, degrade, threaten or harass an individual or group based on an actual or perceived characteristic.
 Community members who witness or experience bias are encouraged to notify the university.

-The Student Conduct Code and academic integrity regulations identify expectations for student behavior both on and off campus.
+The Student Conduct Code identifies expectations for student behavior both on and off campus.
 If you feel that a student has violated a university policy, you are encouraged to submit a report.

 Title IX applies to all students, staff and faculty.
 Any community member who has been the victim of sexual assault or any other sex-based discrimination is highly encouraged to seek support and consider making a report.
 If this is an emergency, call ext.
 6111 from a university phone or 911 from any outside phone.

-Make a Title IX Report.
-To learn more about the Title IX process, contact Deputy Title IX Coordinator Marlin Nabors at 978.542.6401.
+Make a Sexual Violence and Gender-Based Misconduct Report.
+To learn more about the Title IX process, contact Shawn Newton, dean of students.